Tuition and Fees

-The OWU Card is the student’s ID card, which also includes a debit card program to be used at the Bookstore only.
+The OWU Card is the student’s ID card.
 A deposit to the account must be made before the student may use the funds.
 Any deposit made is not available for cash withdrawal, but is returned when a student leaves the University, using the guidelines in the following paragraph.
 The OWU Card is used in a manner similar to any other debit card.
 The student’s purchases are limited by the amount of funds in the account.

 The parent or student may deposit funds for the OWU Card through the mail, at the Cashier’s Office, or online.
 Deposits may be made via check, money order, or cash, through the cashier’s window, during posted business hours.
 Deposits via major credit card or debit cards may be made online at https://owu.afford.com/.
 (A convenience fee of approximately 3% is charged for credit and debit card payments.)
 All deposits will be available the next business day.
 (Friday deposits are available on Monday.)
 There are no cash withdrawals permitted from the account and the funds cannot be transferred or used to pay other student accounts such as tuition.
 Credits at the end of the year will automatically carry over to the next year.
 Remaining balances for graduating senior and non-returning students will first be applied to the student’s account (tuition), if applicable, and any remaining balance will be refunded via check in June.